sevaho/python-language-server/README.md

 # Microsoft Python Language Server

 Own build of the Microsoft Python Language Server.
-The differnce is that this build will grab the Python executable path of your current shell along with its version.
+The difference is that this build will grab the Python executable path of your current shell along with its version.

 ## Install